Database

 Pillar Cross-border data policies | Sub-pillar Participation in trade agreements committing to open cross-border data flows

-Lack of participation to agreements with binding commitments on data flows
+Lack of binding commitments to cross-border data flows

 Coverage Horizontal